Wopple/limber-timber/docs/learn.md

 ## Operation

 The core of Limber Timber is the operation.
-An operation is the unit of migration, whereas in other migrations tools it is a file.
+An operation is the unit of migration, whereas in other migration tools it is a file.
 Operations include `create_table`, `add_column`, and so on.
 Each operation has its own set of fields which parametrize the operation.
 The metadata table stores the operations that have been applied.